lfmundim/PostmanGuide/Documenting/README.md

 ![alt-text](../IMG/NewDocumentation.png?raw=true)

-Type the general information of your API in the descripton box, you can use [Markdown (.md)](https://guides.github.com/features/mastering-markdown/) to format the text.
+Type the general information of your API in the description box, you can use [Markdown (.md)](https://guides.github.com/features/mastering-markdown/) to format the text.

 ![alt-text](../IMG/ConfigureDocumentation.png?raw=true)